cpataltmetrik/Groot/README.md

   })
 ```
 #### *Framework Level:*
-By configuring the below properties in WDIO config file can control the retry logice in framework levels:
+By configuring the below properties in WDIO config file can control the retry logic in framework levels:

 **specFileRetries :** n - Retries on this level mean that the whole setup process will simply be repeated, just as if it were for a new spec file.